A macadamia nut tea cake for your valentine…

 * I didn’t have enough whole-wheat flour so I used about 1/3 cup quinoa flakes to make up the full 2 cups the recipe calls for.
 I get the flakes in my local health food store and always have them on hand.
 They add protein with no discernible taste.

-Tea for two – Serve your sweety some heart-healthy green tea.
+- Tea for two – Serve your sweety some heart-healthy green tea with you tea cake.